pvanfas/alotkitchen/readme.md

 ---

 This README provides the basic setup details necessary for accessing and maintaining the alotkitchen application.
 For more detailed instructions or troubleshooting, please refer to the relevant documentation or contact support.

+todo:
+- On Request Approval, send email to customer to set password
+- Send order confirmation mail